-Born and raised in Pittsburgh, Pennsylvania, vocalist Aimée Allen's intimate connection with music began as a child.
+Born and raised in Pittsburgh, Pennsylvania, vocalist Aimée (pronounced emAY, or M.A.)
+Allen's intimate connection with music began as a child.
 Her childhood was scored with classic jazz, because her mother kept selections from the tradition on the family turntable.
 Though singing was a part of her childhood, Aimée first began singing professionally with jazz a cappella groups in college.
 After graduation, Aimée moved to Paris where she performed regularly in jazz clubs and festivals.
 The deep relationship between the francophone audiences and Brazilian bossa nova, led Aimée to form Les Bossa Novices, a Paris-based group dedicated to bossa and jazz.

 Photo: Ksenia Scheffer